Best Licensed Moneylenders in Singapore 2026

 Methodology

 To create this guide, the SingSaver editorial team reviewed the latest regulatory guidelines from Singapore’s Ministry of Law, including the Moneylenders Act and official policies listed on the Registry of Moneylenders.
-We also analysed 2025 loan packages, fees, and borrower policies from a selection of licensed moneylenders currently listed on the Ministry’s database.
+We also analysed current loan packages, fees, and borrower policies from a selection of providers matching the official database criteria.

 Lender details were evaluated based on:

-Accessibility of loan terms for Singaporeans and foreigners
+• Accessibility of loan terms for Singaporeans and foreigners under the legal aggregate loan caps.

-Whether the lender maintains a physical branch in compliance with Singapore law
+• Whether the platform maintains a physical branch in absolute compliance with Singapore law.

 More about each money lender in Singapore